-Keeping in mind that protons are like inflated balloons, and atomic nuclei are known to be assemblies of such balloons, we get that every atomic nuclei has a resonant frequency.
-This means that any electron captured by an atomic nucleus must bounce at harmonics corresponding to its resonant frequency.
+Keeping in mind that atomic nuclei are assemblies of protons and electrons, we get that every atomic nuclei has a resonant frequency.
+This means that any electron captured by an atomic nucleus must bounce at harmonics corresponding to the nucleus’ resonant frequency.
 Any deviation will be forced back into harmony.
 Electrons at their lowest energy level, bounce at the resonant frequency of the atomic nucleus.
 For every vibration of the nucleus, the electron makes a bounce.
 The next energy level is at the next harmonic, allowing the nucleus to vibrate twice for every bounce.
 Then we have the next level, where the nucleus vibrates three times for each bounce, and so on until we reach escape velocity.

-This explains the fact that captured electrons come in discrete energy levels, and why these energy levels are different for different atomic nuclei.
+This explains why captured electrons resonate at discrete energy levels, and why these energy levels are different for different atomic nuclei.
 It also explains why captured electrons are more likely to be found in certain regions of space relative to the nucleus than other regions.

-For atoms with more than two protons in their nuclei, there is not enough room for all of the electrons to bounce directly off of the nucleus.
+For atoms with more than two protons in their nuclei, there’s not enough room for all of the electrons to bounce directly off of the nucleus.
 Only two electrons can do this.
-Additional electrons bounce off of the repelling electric field that exist between electrons.
+Additional electrons bounce off of the repelling electric fields that exist between electrons.
 These electrons are attracted by the nucleus, but repelled by their fellow electrons.
-What we get is an atomic nucleus with electrons neatly spaced out in various regions so that every electron is as close as possible to the atomic nucleus and at the same time as far as possible away from their fellow electrons.
+What we get is an atomic nucleus with electrons neatly spaced out in various regions so that every electron is as close as possible to the atomic nucleus and at the same time as far away as possible from their fellow electrons.

 A high energy particle that crashes into one of the bouncing electrons will transmit energy to the electron.
-If the energy transmitted is a little too much, the stray jacket of allowed harmonics comes in, forcing the superfluous energy into the nucleus and aether.
+If the energy transmitted is a little too much, the stray jacket of allowed harmonics comes in, forcing the superfluous energy into the nucleus.
 The electron will go up any number of energy levels, depending on how much energy is transferred from the particle to the electron.

 This is how neon lighting works.
-However, this is not the only way light can be produced.
+However, this isn’t the only way light can be produced.
 White light is produced differently.
 White light contains all sorts of energies.
 Electrons producing white light are therefore randomly yielding energy to photons.
-This is very different from pure neon light, which only comes in very narrow and well defined energy spectra.
+This is different from pure neon light, which only comes in narrow and well defined energy spectra.